A Night Under the Dam

 A Night Under the Dam is Green Carnation's second live DVD, released under the Sublife Productions label on 1 February 2007.

 The DVD contains the entire live show, including two bonus songs, a photo gallery containing more than one-hundred-seventy images, a behind-the-scenes video and full 5.1 Surround Sound.

 Background

-This live recording was made several kilometers into the Norwegian southern mountains, under the thirty-meter-tall dam Nåvatn-3 built in 1939 -hence the album name-, by the lake Nåvatnet in the municipality of Åseral.
+This live recording was made several kilometers into the Norwegian southern mountains, under the thirty-meter-tall dam Nåvatn-3 built in 1939 -hence the album name-, by the lake Nåvatn in Åseral Municipality.

 The band performed its entire The Acoustic Verses album and other material in front of an audience of more than five hundred.
 Green Carnation was supported by several guests, including the Kristiansand String Quartet, singer Anne Marie Almedal, and violinist Leif A. Wiese.